Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines

 \section{Numerical Evaluations}

 In this section, we provide two numerical studies validating the performance of our planning algorithm (Algorithm \ref{alg:hierarchical_planning_new}).
-More precisely, in the first study (Large-scale System), we valide how the planning algorithm scales with system size.
+More precisely, in the first study (Large-scale System), we validate how the planning algorithm scales with system size.
 In the second study (Robot Warehouse Application), we showcase our planning algorithm on the robot application given in Section \ref{illustrative_example} and validate the reconfigurability of the algorithm.
 In both studies, we also consider how the examples can be modelled more compactly and solved faster using HiMMs with identical machines.
-We compare our algorithm with Dijkstra's algorithm \cite{Dijkstra1959,DijkstraFibonacci}, Bidirectional Dijkstra \cite{bast2016route} and Contraction~Hierarchies \cite{geisberger2012exact}.
-The simulations are run on a MacBook Pro with 2.9 GHz i7 processor and 16 GB RAM.
+We compare our algorithm with Dijkstra's algorithm \cite{Dijkstra1959,DijkstraFibonacci}, Bidirectional Dijkstra \cite{bast2016route} and Contraction~Hierarchies \cite{geisberger2012exact}. \if\longversion0 See \cite{stefansson2024modular} for a brief discussion of Contraction~Hierarchies, how it differ from our algorithm, and implementation details.\else See Appendix \ref{implementation_details} for a brief discussion of Contraction~Hierarchies, how it differ from our algorithm, and implementation details. \fi The simulations are run on a MacBook Pro with 2.9 GHz i7 processor and 16 GB~RAM.